callstack/repack/.changeset/fuzzy-bags-walk.md

 '@callstack/repack': patch
 ---

-Fix: use compile-time check to determine React-Native version in HMRClient
+Use compile-time check to determine React-Native version in `WebpackHMRClient`